xdevelnet/AYKVMSBB/README.md

 ./aykvmsbb
 USD: 26.070702
 ```
 Step 3.
-You may wish to install it - just copy aykvmsbb binary to any ENV dir.
+You may also wish to install it - just copy aykvmsbb binary to any ENV dir.

 ## More

 Q: Is it really useful?

-A: I would like to call it "handy" rather then "useful".
-Typing "ay" and pressing "TAB" will complete program name, then you can press ENTER button immediatly.
-Or add currency as argument, needed date.
-Or both.
+A: I would rather say that it is "handy" rather than "useful".
+Typing "ay" and pressing "TAB" will complete program name, then you can press ENTER button immediatly, or add currency as argument, needed date, or both.

 Q: So, what exactly AYKVMSBB means?

-A: AYKVMSBB stands for "ALLO YOBA KURS VALYT MNE SYDA BISTRO BLYAT", which is transliterated russian phrase.
-Rough translation may be: "Hey, Yoba, give me exchange rates here, faster, bitch".
+A: AYKVMSBB stands for "ALLO YOBA KURS VALYT MNE SYDA BISTRO BLYAT" which is transliterated russian phrase.
+Rough translation:
+"Hey, Yoba, give me exchange rates here, faster, bitch".

 Q: How to add my country/bank?